Xela3026/workflows-docs/docs/workflows.md

 <div className="subheader">Extracting Data</div>

-The file streaming function will extract information from a file to use within a step.
-This process is slightly different for different file types.
+The file streaming function will extract information from a file that you can use within a step.
 The only file types currently supported are 'txt' and 'csv'.
+However, note that a CSV file is just a TXT file where each "column" is separated by a comma (`","`), and each "row" is separated by a new line (`\n`).

+A streamed file is read line by line.
+Every time a line is read, it is stored into `{{memory.record}}`.
+However, this means that each new line will overwrite the last line, so once a file stream is done `{{memory.record}}` is just the last line of the file.

+`{{memory.record}}` is an array.
+By default, the whole line is stored as a single string in this array.
+You can break up this string into different elements within the array by using a delimiter.
+See below.

 <br/>